gotreasa/green-tic-tac-toe/NOTES.md

 ## API Pomodoro 2

-- should get initial move with player set to blank
+- ✅should get initial move with player set to blank
-- should get a move with player set to X and grid with X placed
+- ✅should get a move with player set to O and grid with X and O placed
+- should return a winning vertical line for player X

+## API Pomodoro 3

 - should return a winning vertical line for player X